Ritual (re)design in plural society during crisis and after collective trauma (2020-present)

 This study focuses on ethical dilemmas in the decision-making process expressed by family members of stroke patients and professionals in hospitals and residential homes, such as neurologists, elderly care physicians and nurses.
 Questions that are raised in this study are: How can families of patients be involved in the decision-making in the acute phase without feeling the load of having to decide about the death of their loved one?
 What is considered good care in the case of a acute stroke?
 Next to the scientific output of this study, we aim to develop a practical guide for families and professionals.
 The research is conducted at the EMGO+ Institute for Health and Care Research at the VU Medical Center Amsterdam.

-“I’m dead, therefore I am” The postself and notions of immortality in contemporary Dutch society (2007/2011)
+Death rituals and notions of symbolic immortality in contemporary Dutch society (2007-2011)

 Death has become an increasingly individualized matter in contemporary Western societies.
 There is a growing focus on the deceased’s identity in the planning and performing of funeral and remembrance rituals.
 Mourners are preoccupied with ‘who the deceased was’ and ‘what legacy he wanted to leave for after death’.
 People who are facing death are also leaving clues for their own funeral, sometimes even detailed instructions on how they want their last ritual to be performed.
 This study focuses on the question: what is the meaning of identity and ritual actions in contemporary death rituals?
 Moreover, what ideas of an afterlife are related to the dying and deceased person’s identity?
 The PhD thesis focuses on the concept of the postself in relation to notions of immortality.
 The postself refers to a person’s preoccupation with his after death reputation and is studied at different ritual stages: 1) in the process of funeral planning, 2) the burial and 3) commemorative practices, such as home memorials.
 The research was conducted at the department of Religious Studies at the Radboud University Nijmegen.